yoyowallet/yoflow/README.md

 # url('^example/', include('example.urls')),
 ```

-For our possible models states this will provide:
+For our possible model states this will provide:

 | HTTP Method | URI                          | Description                            |
 | ----------- | ---------------------------- | -------------------------------------- |